sugarlabs/turtle-blocks-embedded-activity/README.md

-# mb-embbedded
+# tb-embbedded
-This is a version of Music Blocks embedded into the Sugar Browse activity.
+This is a version of Turtle Blocks embedded into the Sugar Browse activity.